We take your privacy seriously.

 We confirm your credit card information is NOT stored anywhere within the LockedOn software.
-All credit card information is transmitted using encryption and processed using PayPal’s secure merchant solutions.
-PayPal states that it complies with all PCI compliance standards to ensure your credit card details are secure.
+All credit card information is transmitted using encryption and processed using PayPal and Stripe secure merchant solutions.
+PayPal and Stripe state that they comply with all PCI compliance standards to ensure your credit card details are secure.
 If credit card information is collected outside the LockedOn software setup process and is provided by yourself over the phone or in person, once the transaction has been processed it is shredded immediately.

 LockedOn only collects and holds sensitive information about you where you consent to the collection of the information and the information is reasonably necessary for one or more of our functions or activities.
 The kind of sensitive information that may be collected about you includes membership of a professional or trade association or union membership.